-- Before going abroad, notify your bank and credit card companies of your travel, and check exchange rates (try xe.com).
+- Before travelling, notify your bank and credit card companies of your destination(s).

-- We recommend bringing 2 debit and/or credit cards, at least one having a Visa or MasterCard logo to ensure widespread acceptance.
+- We recommend bringing 2 debit/credit cards, at least one having a Visa or MasterCard logo to ensure widespread acceptance.
 If your card does not have an EMV chip, you may want to ask your bank to send you a chip-enabled card, as the chip and PIN system is used widely in France.
 Many American credit cards are “chip and sign,” so can be used nearly everywhere except in automated machines.
 Be sure to check with your credit card provider and bank to clarify whether or not your card has a PIN, to inform them of your upcoming international destination, and to make sure you are familiar with any fees associated with using your cards abroad.

 - Rick Steves' Tips on Using ATMs in Europe